nicolerg/resources/scg_primer.md

 ### BILLED `batch` partition
 The `batch` partition its ideal for parallelizations beyond 16 cores or processes requiring more than 128GB of memory.
 Billing is done for number of CPUs used * actual run time - SCG does not charge for memory usage (but if you request too much your job might never run).

+Use the `labstats` command to see how much CPU time each lab user has racked up during the billed month.

 You submit jobs to the `batch` partition the same way, with a couple of added flags:

 #### Interactive session like durga ON THE BILLED `batch` PARTITION